 eCLOSE is the first and only citizen science program for biomedicine.
 Built on the three core elements 1) professional laboratory training for teachers and students 2) citizen science driven research and 3) a supportive network of scientists, students and teachers that empower students and teachers to advance through the levels of citizen science.
 This format pairs professional scientists with members of the community (students, teachers, and families) to produce research outcomes that drive discovery forward.

+Fruit flies, known by their scientific name as Drosophila melanogaster, are the model organism of choice for current eCLOSE projects.
 Every data point generated by participants WILL BE USED for ongoing cancer research projects.
-Pairing our easy-to-use app and collaborative database provides exceptional opportunities for interactions between student researchers and their peers or scientific and teacher mentors.
+Collecting participant’s experimental findings into collaborative databases provides exceptional opportunities for interactions between student researchers and their peers or scientific and teacher mentors.
 Data generated by students may be used in research publications.
-If your data is included in a publication, you will be acknowledged for your contribution by authorship on the publication.
+If student data is included in a publication, they will be acknowledged for their contribution by authorship on the publication.

-Immediate student engagement- students bring a junk food and a healthy food from home, working with partners to evaluate how foods they love impact development.
-Fruit flies, known by their scientific name as Drosophila melanogaster, are the model organism of choice for FlyBox.
+Used in the classroom, student engagement happens quickly by asking them bring a junk food and a healthy food from home, working with partners to evaluate how foods they love impact development.
 Depending on the time available, students evaluate how junk food affects survival, development, and reproduction and make suggestions for how these foods might impact humans- including themselves!